james201010/prometheus-appd/README.md

-schemaName | Reporting data to analytics requires a schema to be created. | `prom_node_metrics` and `prom_kubelet_metrics` schemaDefinitionFilePath | The path to the file that contains the definition of the schema. | `./conf/prom_node_metrics_schema.txt` and `./conf/prom_kubelet_metrics_schema.txt` queriesTextFilePath | The path to the file that contains the PromQL queries related to the schema. | `./conf/prom_node_metrics_queries.txt` and `./conf/prom_kubelet_metrics_queries.txt` eventsSourceClass | The fully qualified class name of the events source used to produce events containing Prometheus metrics| `com.appdynamics.cloud.prometheus.analytics.PrometheusEventsSource` (do not change) executionInterval | The interval in minutes that the PromQL queries will be executed | `1`
+schemaName | Reporting data to analytics requires a schema to be created. | `prom_node_metrics` and `prom_kubelet_metrics` schemaDefinitionFilePath | The path to the file that contains the definition of the schema. | `./conf/prom_node_metrics_schema.txt` and `./conf/prom_kubelet_metrics_schema.txt` queriesTextFilePath | The path to the file that contains the PromQL queries related to the schema. | `./conf/prom_node_metrics_queries.txt` and `./conf/prom_kubelet_metrics_queries.txt` eventsSourceClass | The fully qualified class name of the events source used to produce events containing Prometheus metrics| (do not change) executionInterval | The interval in minutes that the PromQL queries will be executed | `1`

 ### Configure a Schema for an event source